saberbrasher/saberbrasher.github.io/_projects/3_project.md

 <div class="row">
     <div class="col-sm-4">
-        <p style="font-size: 18px;"> Recent work focused on a suburban mixed land-use watershed (the Red Clay Creek) in northern Delaware to determine climatic conditions that most impacted streamflow modelling accuracy.
-The reference model was the National Water Model (NWM), which is a nationwide tool still in need of validation under specific hydrologic settings and hydroclimatic conditions.
+        <p style="font-size: 18px;"> The reference model was the National Water Model (NWM), which is a nationwide tool still in need of validation under specific hydrologic settings and hydroclimatic conditions.
 We evaluated its performance with an emphasis on the synoptic climatic conditions during high flow events in the context of a small, mixed land use basin. </p>

         <p style="font-size: 18px;"> To test the NWM’s forecasting performance in the Red Clay Creek basin, we compared United States Geological Survey (USGS) observation data from three reaches on the Red Clay Creek to comparable 18-hour NWM forecast data.</p>
       </div>